 In order to see the lake from your cottage, allow yourself a “window” of only short vegetation (shrubs and perennials, no trees).

-If the buffer strip is presently lawn, just stop mowing it and let it grow at will.
+If the buffer strip is presently lawn, just stop mowing it and let i grow at will.
 Soon riparian wildflowers will establish themselves, brought by the wind, currents and birds.

 For some people, the “cottage” is nothing more than a trailer in a mobile home park (many have an area set aside where small trailers can be set up for the summer or even permanently).
 With very little land around each trailer, maintenance will be decreased, but there may not be much room for a garden.
 Often, you can only find space for a few flower boxes or a single container garden.

-If there is a lawn however, remember that, of all the elements of a landscape other than the vegetable garden, grass lawns require the most care.
+If there is a lawn however, remember that, of all the elements of a landscape other than the vegetable garden, turf requires the most care.
 If having to pull out a mower out to maintain such a small lawn annoys you, see if you can get permission to convert the space to a well-mulched flower bed composed mainly of long-lived perennials and shrubs: maintenance will be almost zero and yet the effect will be absolutely charming.